dorinrojas/CABANAnet_Microbiome_Analysis/docs/Class_2/Class2_2.md

 ### Running metawrap binning

+Prior to run this module, the database for CheckM needs to be set in each individual conda environments.
+For this, create a directory named databases and perform a recursive copy on this folder `/home/public/DB/MY_CHECKM_DB/`.
+After this, call the `checkm` command in the console and write the path to where the database was stored.

-Call the binning module in the terminal and explore the flags.
+Now, call the binning module in the terminal and explore the flags.

 ```bash
 (metawrap-env) [dorian.rojas@accessnode test]$ metawrap binning -h